 Considerable recent research suggests that consumers fall into two groups based on their attitudes toward saving: rational consumers versus hyperbolic discounters.
 Rational consumers apply the same discount rate over all future periods.
 Hyperbolic discounters, in contrast, want to save more starting at some point in the future, but in the present they prefer to consume rather than save (Laibson, 1997).
 In another context, a hyperbolic discounter can be a person who always wants to start dieting tomorrow, but never today.
-As credit card loans have become more widely available and borrowing opportunities have increased, and the difference between rational consumers and hyperbolic discounters has become more important.
+As credit card loans have become more widely available and borrowing opportunities have increased, the difference between rational consumers and hyperbolic discounters has become more important.

-Laibson et al. (2003) found in simulations that hyperbolic discounters borrow more than three times as much as rational consumers, regardless of whether both types pay the same interest rate or hyperbolic discounters pay higher rates.
+Laibson, Repetto, and Tobacman (2003) found in simulations that hyperbolic discounters borrow more than three times as much as rational consumers, regardless of whether both types pay the same interest rate or hyperbolic discounters pay higher rates.
 Applying these results to credit card pricing suggests that rational consumers are likely to use credit cards purely for transacting, while hyperbolic discounters are more likely to use them for borrowing.
-Also, allowing consumers to choose how much to pay on their credit cards each month makes it more likely that hyperbolic discounters will accumulate high levels of credit card debt, because each month they resolve to start paying off their debt, but when the next bill arrives they consume too much and postpone repaying for another month.
-Because hyperbolic discounters borrow on their credit cards more than rational consumers, they are also more likely to pay high interest rates and penalty fees.
+Also, allowing consumers to choose how much to pay on their credit cards each month makes it likely that hyperbolic discounters will accumulate high levels of credit card debt, because each month they resolve to start paying off their debt, but when the next bill arrives they consume too much and postpone repaying for another month.
+Because hyperbolic discounters borrow more on their credit cards than rational consumers, they are also more likely to pay high interest rates and penalty fees.
 Thus, hyperbolic discounters are more likely than rational consumers to accumulate steadily increasing credit card debt.

-Gross and Souleles (2002) provide evidence supporting the hyperbolic discounting model in the context of credit cards--specifically, they find that cardholders increase their borrowing in response to interest rate reductions by more than they reduce their borrowing in response to interest rate hikes-which suggests why lenders offer low introductory interest rates and charge high rates later.
-In the bankruptcy context, a 2006 study of debtors who sought credit counseling prior to filing for bankruptcy found that two-thirds were in financial difficulty because of "poor mone y management/excessive spending" (National Foundation for Credit Counseling, 2006).
-Again, these results suggest that most debtors in financial distress are hyperbolic discounters rather than rational consumers who have experienced adverse events.
+Gross and Souleles (2002b) provide evidence supporting the hyperbolic discounting model in the context of credit cards-specifically, they find that card-holders increase their borrowing in response to interest rate reductions by more than they reduce their borrowing in response to interest rate hikes.
+This suggests why lenders offer low introductory interest rates to attract new customers and charge high rates later to their existing cardholders.
+Again, these results suggest that most debtors in financial distress are likely to be hyperbolic discounters rather than rational consumers who have experienced adverse events.